Rythwael/Rythwael/README.md

 <h1 align="center">Hi 👋, I'm Oğuzhan from Turkey.</h1>
 <h3 align="center">After realizing that I like to read and re-create algorithms, I decided to become a developer.
-I'm currently learning Node.JS, Vue.JS, HTML, CSS, Java.
+I'm currently learning Node.JS, HTML, CSS.
 Gonna add more to that list 💪.</h3>

 <h3 align="left">Contact with me:</h3>